sofiemartins/HiRep/Doc/user_guide/input_file.md

 * 0: Pure volume sources
 * 1: Gauge fixed wall sources
 * 2: Volume sources with time and spin dilution
-* 3: Volume sources with time, spin and color dilution
+* 3: Volume sources with time, spin, and color dilution
-* 4: Volume sources with time, spin, color and even-odd dilution
+* 4: Volume sources with time, spin, color, and even-odd dilution
-* 6: Volume source with spin, color and even-odd dilution
+* 6: Volume source with spin, color, and even-odd dilution

 See more documentation on the sources in section `Analysis`.